 Related Bacalalo Products

-A quick version of fish rice that doesn't require broth or fumet.
-The albacore tuna provides all the seafood flavor.
+A quick version of fish and rice that doesn't require broth or fumet.
+The tuna provides all the marine flavor.

 - 1 can of Albacore Tuna Loins 315g